 Picking the Wedding Date

-5. Some couples may choose to incorporate astrology or numerology in their decision-making process.
-If you have a particular affinity for certain astrological signs or meaningful numbers, you can explore those aspects when selecting your wedding date.
-However, it's important to balance these considerations with practicality and availability.
+5. Some couples may choose to incorporate astrology or numerology into their decision-making process.
+When choosing your wedding date, consider your favorite astrological signs or special numbers.
+But, it's important to balance these considerations with practicality and availability.

 Including Friends and Family